ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/ballerina-tooling/graphql-tool.md

 The Ballerina GraphQL tooling support provides the following capabilities.

-1. Generating a Ballerina client from a given GraphQL config file configured with a GraphQL schema specified by the GraphQL schema definition language and a GraphQL document.
+1. Generating a Ballerina client from a given GraphQL config file configured with a GraphQL schema, which is specified by the GraphQL schema definition language and a GraphQL document/documents.

-2. Generating a Ballerina client from a given GraphQL config file configured with a GraphQL schema specified by the GraphQL schema definition language and multiple GraphQL documents.

-3. Generating multiple Ballerina modules from a given GraphQL config file configured with multiple GraphQL projects.
+2. Generating multiple Ballerina modules from a given GraphQL config file configured with multiple GraphQL projects.

-4. Generate the GraphQL schema for a given Ballerina GraphQL service(s) and write the schema(s) to a file/files using the GraphQL schema definition language.
+3. Generate the GraphQL schema for a given Ballerina GraphQL service(s) and write the schema(s) to a file/files using the GraphQL schema definition language.

 > **Prerequisites:** Install the latest <a href="https://ballerina.io/downloads/" target="_blank">Ballerina Swan Lake distribution</a>.

-## Client Generation
+## Client generation

-The Ballerina GraphQL tool makes it easy for you to generate a client in Ballerina using a given GraphQL schema (SDL) and GraphQL queries.
+The Ballerina GraphQL tool makes it easy to generate a client in Ballerina using a given GraphQL schema (SDL) and GraphQL queries.

 When generating the client, this tool validates the given GraphQL queries against the given GraphQL schema.
 A remote operation and the corresponding record types are generated for each given GraphQL query.
 The generated Ballerina client can be used to execute queries (i.e., that belong to one of the operation types, `query` or `mutation`) on the relevant GraphQL API through the generated remote operations.